bchtips/bchtips/notes.md

 ## misc
 - get and sync feerate globally only every 60s
+- firefox, opera and other browser support

 ## minor improvements / may not implement
-- disable queueing 'all' funds because test address signature and actual signature size can be off by one sat (insufficient funds on final send)
+- disable queuing 'all' funds because test address signature and actual signature size can be off by one sat (insufficient funds on final send)
 - only query bchtips database if address not found in profile (takes longer and makes code bigger and we cache with cloudflare anyway)
 - animation on tip b̶o̶x̶ ̶o̶p̶e̶n̶i̶n̶g̶ ̶a̶n̶d̶ closing, removed queued tips, popup changes, etc.
 - notification of wallet fundings (though could be good for notification of received tips)